 "HOW CAN I GET MARRIED IF I HAVE A DISABILITY CERTIFICATE?"

 Ms. Y. said that each special child is a world of their own, no two are alike.
-There is a 4-year-old child who does not speak Vietnamese but keeps mumbling something, if you listen closely it sounds like he is speaking Korean.
-Or another child has a voice that sounds like a cartoon voice, but it is neither English nor Vietnamese.
+There is a 4-year-old child who does not speak Vietnamese but keeps mumbling something, and if you listen closely, it sounds like he is speaking Korean.
+Another child has a voice that sounds like a cartoon voice, but it is neither English nor Vietnamese.

-"There was a boy, grade 3, with a very handsome face, but when he went to school he could not absorb knowledge, he was slow to develop, his parents accepted him but his grandparents refused to take him for a developmental assessment, they were afraid that he would be confirmed as a disabled child.
-The grandparents said, "How can I get married if I have a disability certificate?", Ms. Y. sighed.
+"There was a boy, grade 3, with a very handsome face, but when he went to school he could not absorb knowledge, his development was slow, his parents accepted him but his grandparents refused to take him for a developmental assessment, they were afraid that he would be confirmed as a disabled child.
+His grandparents said, "How can I get married if I have a disability certificate?", Ms. Y. sighed.

-Ms. NN, a teacher at a special school in Ho Chi Minh City, said that in the past 2 years, she has provided 1-1 intervention for many children from 15 to 30 months old.
-It is clear that some parents have early awareness that their children have different behaviors from their peers, and accept that their children need early intervention.
+Ms. NN, a teacher at a special school in Ho Chi Minh City, said that in the past 2 years, she has provided 1-on-1 intervention for many children from 15 to 30 months old.
+It is clear that some parents have early awareness that their children have different symptoms than their peers, and accept that their children need early intervention.

 SENBOX center teachers in the process of teaching children